Wort Hotel: Wort Family

-Hotel
+History

 The Wort Hotel was designed by self-taught architect Lorenzo "Ren" Grimmett of Idaho Falls, Idaho.
 After observing the success of the Wort, Grimmett subsequently designed a near twin of the Wort, the Stage Coach Inn, in West Yellowstone, Montana, which he owned and operated himself.
 The Wort was finished just before the outbreak of World War II.
 Despite wartime restrictions, the hotel became popular with servicemen on furlough.
 Gambling was officially illegal, but tolerated until the 1950s, when Wyoming Governor Milward Simpson began a campaign against gambling.
 At the Wort, gambling retreated to the basement Teton Room, locally known as the "Snake Pit."
 Gambling finally ceased in the mid 1950s.

 A fire in 1980 severely damaged the hotel, destroying much of the second floor, but it was reopened in 1981 with some changes.
 In 1984 the hotel was sold out of the Wort family.
 The hotel was placed on the National Register of Historic Places in 1999.
 It was also inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation, in 2002.

 Meet me at the Wort, which is released on 2006 by Charles Craighead with photography by David J. Swift, is a detailed history of the hotel.